Bill W.

 Wilson's sobriety from alcohol, which he maintained until his death, began December 11, 1934.
-In 1955 Wilson turned over control of AA to a board of trustees.
-Wilson died in 1971 of emphysema complicated by pneumonia from smoking tobacco.
-In 1999 Time listed him as "Bill W.: The Healer" in the Time 100: The Most Important People of the Century.
+In 1955, he turned over control of AA to a board of trustees.
+He died in 1971, and in 1999 Time listed him as "Bill W.: The Healer" in the Time 100: The Most Important People of the Century.

 Early life

 Wilson was born on November 26, 1895, in East Dorset, Vermont, the son of Emily (née Griffith) and Gilman Barrows Wilson.
 He was born at his parents' home and business, the Mount Aeolus Inn and Tavern.
-His paternal grandfather, William C. Wilson, was also an alcoholic.
-Influenced by the preaching of an itinerant evangelist, some weeks before, William C. Wilson climbed to the top of Mt.
-Aeolus and had a spiritual experience and never drank alcohol again.
+His sister, Dorothy, was born in 1898.
+His paternal grandfather, William C. Wilson, a hotelier and second-generation marble worker, was an alcoholic.
+Influenced by the preaching of an itinerant evangelist, some weeks before, William C. Wilson climbed to the top of Mount Aeolus, had a spiritual experience and quit drinking.

+Wilson's parents divorced in 1906.
+His father left for western Canada, and his mother left soon after to study osteopathic medicine in Massachusetts.
+He and his sister, abandoned by their parents, were raised by their maternal grandparents, Gardner Fayette Griffith and Ella (née Brock).

+By 1908, Wilson had met Mark Whalon, a fellow East Dorset resident who was nine years his senior.
+Whalon became Wilson's closest childhood friend, and introduced him to the world of ideas.
+Whalon continued to be a confidant, counselor, and emotional support to Wilson, even after Wilson became world famous, and as of Whalon's death in 1956 was still Wilson's best friend.
+Wilson later wrote of him, "He was a sort of uncle or father to me."

-Both of Bill's parents abandoned him soon after he and his sister were bornhis father never returned from a purported business trip, and his mother left Vermont to study osteopathic medicine.
-Bill and his sister were raised by their maternal grandparents, Fayette and Ella Griffith.
-As a teen, Bill showed little interest in his academic studies and was rebellious.
-During a summer break in high school, he spent months designing and carving a boomerang to throw at birds, raccoons, and other local wildlife.
-After many difficult years during his early-mid teens, Bill became the captain of his high school's football team, and the principal violinist in its orchestra.
-Bill also dealt with a serious bout of depression at the age of seventeen, following the death of his first love, Bertha Bamford, who died of complications from surgery.
+Wilson became the captain of his high school's football team, and the principal violinist in its orchestra.
+He dealt with a serious bout of depression at the age of 17, following the death of his first love, Bertha Bamford, who died of complications from surgery.